dmakvh/eureka/Getting-started-with-Eureka.md

 ## Configuring Eureka Client

-You can download the Eureka Client binary from "Maven Central":http://search.maven.org/ or use this URL "http://search.maven.org/#search%7Cga%7C1%7Ceureka-client"
+You can download the Eureka Client binary by using this URL "http://search.maven.org/#search%7Cga%7C1%7Ceureka-client"

 To add Archaius to your maven dependency, use the following
 ```xml